judasgutenberg/symfony_react/README.md

 The employee/manager dropdowns in the ShiftEditor (in the React frontend) can be a bit wonky.
 In theory they should work beautifully, but there seems to be a bug in the module I went with.
 Sometimes you have to play with it a bit to get the right user to appear.

 In the backend if you want to get this working, Symfony is going to need some additional components.
-In particular, you should use composer to install the rest-bundle, the doctrine-cache-bundle
+In particular, you should use composer to install the rest-bundle, the doctrine-cache-bundle, and a few other things:

 _composer require friendsofsymfony/rest-bundle_

 _composer require symfony/serializer_

 _composer require doctrine/doctrine-cache-bundle_

+_composer require sensio/framework-extra-bundle_

 React also needs some modules: cookiejar, formidable, superagent, and attr-accept